 The style and formatting of a user persona template will vary.
 Realistically, the type of project, timeline, budget, and available research data will define the final deliverable.
-Below is a condensed step-by-step guide for creating a user persona.
+Below is a brief step-by-step guide for creating a user persona.

 Product teams use user research to inspire designs, evaluate the effectiveness of the product’s solution, and to measure the business impact of the final product.
 More importantly, user research places people at the heart of every product decision.

 As mentioned above, multiple personas can manifest from research, and if this scenario occurs, it’s essential to prioritize personas.
-It’s best practice to have a primary persona, and follow the role “design for the primary—accommodate the secondary.”
+It’s best practice to have a primary persona, and follow the rule “design for the primary—accommodate the secondary.”

 Mobile app user personas are only valuable when they’re active in interaction scenarios.
 A scenario illustrates how a particular persona will interact with the mobile product in a relevant context to achieve the primary goal.
 This process is how product teams determine the product’s core user journeys.
 Scenarios are always written from the persona’s perspective and are high-level depictions of the product’s user flow.

 Sharing the final user personas with the entire product team is vital to the project as a whole.
 All team members, including stakeholders, need to internalize user personas to find value in them.
 As the team builds a positive association with the final personas, they will begin to speak of them as real people.
 As a result, design decisions will naturally evoke empathy towards the product’s core users.